 Can I spend my US/CAN dollars there?

 US dollars are widely accepted in Mexico.
-Candian dollars should be exchanged for pesos at a bureau de change (cambio).
+Canadian dollars should be exchanged for pesos at a bureau de change (cambio).
 Confirm the rate before agreeing on the exchanges.
 You will need your passport to exchange currencies, and often commission is not charged.

 Still curious about relocating to Mexico?
 Discover 10 simple reasons to relocate to Mexico here.